A collection of key resources that you may find useful as a CIS.

 Archie (central server for managing documents and contacts details)

-Review production tools (including Covidence, EPPI Reviewer, GRADEpro GDT, RevMan)
+Tools and software (including PICO annotation, Covidence, EPPI Reviewer, GRADEpro GDT, RevMan)

 Tools shared by CISs